 When you look at your stoma, you are actually looking at the lining (the mucosa) of your small intestine, which looks a lot like the inside lining of your cheek.
 The stoma will look pink to red.
 It’s warm and moist and secretes small amounts of mucus.
-It will shrink over a short period of time after surgery.
-The shape will be round to oval.
-Some stomas may stick out a little, while others are flush with the skin.
+It will shrink shortly after surgery.
+Its shape will be round to oval.
+Some stomas may stick out a little, while others are flat against the skin.

 Unlike the anus, the stoma has no valve or shut-off muscle.
-This means you won’t be able to control the passage of stool from the stoma.
+This means you won’t be able to control stool passing from the stoma.
 There are no nerve endings in the stoma, so the stoma itself is not a source of pain or discomfort.

 As part of this surgery, the colon (the main part of large intestine) and rectum (the lowest part of large intestine where formed stool is held until it’s passed out of the body through the anus) are often removed (this is called a colectomy).
-This means that the normal colon and rectum functions are no longer present.
+This means that colon and rectum no longer function as they used to.
 Sometimes, only part of the colon and rectum are removed.

 After the colon and rectum are removed or bypassed, waste no longer comes out of the body through the rectum and anus.
 Digestive contents now leave the body through the stoma.
 The drainage is collected in a pouch that sticks to the skin around the stoma.
 The pouch is fitted to you personally.
 It’s worn at all times and can be emptied as needed.

 Ileostomy output will be liquid to pasty, depending on what you eat, your medicines, and other factors.
 Because the output is constant, you’ll need to empty the pouch 5 to 8 times a day.